pravega/.github/how-to-release.md

 # Vote on the release candidate

 ## Announcing for voting
-Once you have built and individually reviewed the release candidate, please share it for the community-wide review.
-You need to share these things to the dev mailing list for this release candidate and reference the link in the Slack channel.
+Once you have built and individually reviewed the release candidate, please share it for community review.
+The voting must happen in the dev mailing list (`cncf-pravega-dev@cncf.io`) for this release candidate and reference the link in the release Slack channel.
 - The link of the github release candidate tag
 - The Sonatype staging repository
 - Docker image repository